plone/training/zpt_2.rst

         cp -R src/ploneconf.site_sneak/chapters/04_zpt_2_p5/ src/ploneconf.site

+In this part you will:

+* Customize existing templates

+Topics covered:

+* omelette/packages
+* z3c.jbot
+* moment-pattern
+* listings
+* skins

 To dive deeper into real plone-data we now look at some existing templates and customize them.